francescomucio/exasol-explain/README.md

     explain select * from my_table;

 It's enough to put `explain` in front of any of your queries and in the output window will appear the profiling information for your query.

+EXASOL Profile will automagically enable profiling, run the query, disable profiling, flush statistics and show the results.
+More info [here](#why-this).

 **Note** EXASOL need to run the query to show profiling info, so if your query modifies objects or data, they will be changed.